Amount:

 Description:

-The Ontario Film and Television Tax Credit is a refundable tax credit based on the qualifying labor expenditures incurred by a qualifying production company for eligible Ontario productions.
+The Ontario Film and Television Tax Credit (OFTTC) is a refundable tax credit based on the qualifying labor expenditures incurred by a qualifying production company for eligible Ontario productions.

 Comments on Funding: